enkidevs/curriculum/comp-sci/data-structures-and-algorithms/graph-algorithms/bellman-ford-iteration.md

 ## Practice

-The Bellman-Ford algorithm initializes the distance of the source node to be.
+The Bellman-Ford algorithm initializes the distance of the source node to be ???.

 - 0
 - 1